bahrus/trans-render/README.md

 <div>Hello {{Name}}</div>
 ```

 As this is a fundamental use case for template instantiation, it could be used as a first round of processing.
 And where it makes sense to tightly couple the binding to the template, use it there as well, followed by a binding step using this library.
-Just as use of inline styles, supplmented by css style tags/files is something seen quite often.
+Just as use of inline styles, supplemented by css style tags/files is something seen quite often.

 A question in my mind, is how does this rendering approach fit in with web components (I'm going to take a leap here and assume that [HTML Modules / Imports](https://github.com/w3c/webcomponents/issues/645) in some form makes it into browsers, even though I think the discussion still has some relevance without that).